bhavya930636/Double_JPEG_compression_detection/README.md

-# UCID DCT Error Analysis and SVM Classification
+# DOUBLE JPEG COMPRESSION DETECTION FOR DISTINGUISHABLE BLOCKS IN IMAGES COMPRESSED WITH SAME QUANTIZATION MATRIX

 This project performs error analysis on JPEG-compressed images using the UCID dataset.
-It identifies rounding and truncation errors in DCT coefficients, processes them, and trains a Support Vector Machine (SVM) model for classification.
+It identifies rounding and truncation errors in DCT coefficients, processes them, and trains a Support Vector Machine (SVM) model for classification of iamges as double or simple compressed.

 ---